Published in the April, 2008 issue of the Biscayne Times Newspaper:

 President Gerardo Machado, faced in the early 1930s with growing opposition, including a burgeoning Communist movement, morphed from democratic reformer to repressive despot.
 Following a series of violent clashes with opponents, he resigned.
 Then, in quick succession, three different national leaders came and went, ending with the ascension of military strongman Fulgencio Batista.

-Back in Miami, Villa Paula was shuttered and sold to one Muriel Reardon, who lived there for around 30 years until her death in 1960.
+Back in Miami, Villa Paula was shuttered and sold to one Muriel Reardon, who lived there until her death in 1970.

-Villa Paula continued to change hands during the next 14 years, even serving as a senior citizens’ home for a period of time.
-By the 1970s, abandoned and derelict, Villa Paula was near literal collapse, and fortuitously ended up in the hands of Ensor.
+Villa Paula continued to change hands during the following years, even serving as a senior citizens’ home for a period of time.
+By the mid-1970s, abandoned and derelict, Villa Paula was near literal collapse, and fortuitously ended up in the hands of Ensor.
 He says he and a few friends immediately set to work on the place — cleaning, painting, removing graffiti, landscaping, fixing broken windows, restoring the interior, eventually returning Villa Paula to a condition close to its former glory.

 However, it is also with Ensor that the strange tales began.